The Gaussian Multiple Access Diamond Channel: Introduction

-In this paper, we consider the multiple access diamond channel where the multiple access channel from the two relay nodes to the destination node is Gaussian, see Figure 1.
-We call this channel model the Gaussian multiple access diamond channel.
-We first propose an upper bound on the capacity which is tighter than the cut-set bound.
-The main technique we use in the upper bound derivation is the introduction of an imaginary random variable used to bound the correlation between the two relay signals.
-This technique has also been used in solving the Gaussian multiple description problem \cite{Ozarow:1980}.
-We then propose a lower bound on the capacity where the relays send correlated codewords into the channel.
-Comparing the upper and lower bounds, we find that they are of similar forms and therefore, when the channel parameters satisfy certain conditions, they would coincide, yielding the capacity.
-To illustrate this, we focus our attention on the symmetric case, where the power constraints of the relay nodes are the same and the links from the source node to the two relay nodes are of the same capacity.
-For the symmetric case, we give necessary and sufficient conditions that the upper and lower bounds meet.
-Thus, for a symmetric Gaussian multiple access diamond channel that satisfies these conditions, we have found its capacity.
+In this paper, we focus on the multiple access diamond channel where the multiple access channel from the two relay nodes to the destination node is Gaussian.
+We call this channel model \emph{the Gaussian multiple access diamond channel}.
+We first obtain an upper bound on the capacity via single-letterization of one of the $n$-letter upper bounds in \cite{Traskov:2007}.
+The main technique in the upper bound derivation is bounding the correlation between the transmitted signals of the two relays via an auxiliary random variable.
+This technique was used by Ozarow in solving the Gaussian multiple description problem \cite{Ozarow:1980}.

+As for the lower bound, we first provide an achievable rate for the general, i.e., not necessarily Gaussian, multiple access diamond channel.
+The achievability scheme we propose is similar to \cite{Ahlswede:1983,Traskov:2007}, except that the codebook is of a superposition structure.
+The inner code, which contains part of the message, is decoded by both relay nodes and serves as common data.
+The outer code, which contains the remaining part of the message, is a pair of correlated codewords and Codeword $k$ is delivered to Relay $k$, $k=1,2$.
+The relay nodes send correlated codewords along with the common data into the multiple access channel.
+This achievable rate is then specialized to the Gaussian multiple access diamond channel.

+Finally, we characterize the sufficient and necessary conditions under which the proposed upper bound is strictly tighter than the cut-set bound.
+Furthermore, noting that the proposed upper and lower bounds take on similar forms, we proceed to provide sufficient and necessary conditions under which our upper and lower bounds meet.
+Thus, for a Gaussian multiple access diamond channel that satisfies these conditions, we have found its capacity.

+The remainder of this paper is organized as follows.
+In Section II, we provide the system model.
+In Section III, we derive an upper bound on the capacity of the Gaussian multiple access diamond channel.
+Achievable schemes and the corresponding rates are described in Section IV.
+In Section V, we provide conditions under which our upper and lower bounds meet and thus provide the capacity of Gaussian multiple access diamond channels that satisfy these conditions.
+Proofs are collected in Section VI, which are followed by conclusions in Section VII.